5 Questions to Ask Before Running Your Own Music PR Campaign

 As I mentioned, we rarely see a response from the first pitch even when we have a relationship.
-You’ll need to be ready to follow up and continue to build the relationships with media for week upon week leading up to your release.
+You’ll need to be ready to follow up and continue to build the relationships with media week upon week leading up to your release.

 5. Have you made a plan for success?

-If you're running a music PR campaign, you should have a plan before you even begin and set your release date.
+If you're running a music PR campaign, you should have a plan before you begin and set your release date.
 What single will you release and when?
 Who are you contacting?
 What’s your social media strategy?
 What do you hope to achieve with your upcoming release?